 Let your readers know how this specific abandoned item can add value to their lives and why they should immediately avail it.

 Technical issues are one of the most underestimated causes of cart abandonment.

 But you should not avoid it since 17% of people abandon their shopping carts because of a long or complex checkout process.

 To cater to this issue, you must provide your customers with efficient customer service.

 Make sure you provide them with an option to reach you through email, phone number, or live chat.
+You can do this by adding a call widget to your checkout page.
 This will enable them to ask questions or queries related to the checkout process.

 If the abandoned item is of high value, such as a luxury dress or jewelry, you can ask your customers to meet at your outlet and link its address.

 On the other hand, if the item is of low value, you can ask your customers to reach your customer support through live chat, email, messaging, etc. You can also offer a client self service portal where your customers can access FAQs, troubleshooting guides, and other resources to address common inquiries or issues on their own.

 This boosts your sales and allows you to track down technical issues in your website and identify what hinders your user’s experience.

 6. Add recommended products